-In 2020, and in response to health and safety protocols during the pandemic, the working group has taken a different approach and is offering multiple, short-term ways to give back to our local community.
-Whether it’s using your professional skills – such as mentoring, facilitating, and strategic planning – or gathering your family or colleagues to collect much needed supplies for individuals who are vulnerable, there is something here for everyone.
+In 2020, and in response to health and safety protocols during the pandemic, the working group took a different approach and offered multiple, short-term ways to give back to our local community.
+Whether using professional skills – such as mentoring, facilitating, and strategic planning – or gathering family or colleagues to collect much needed supplies for individuals who are vulnerable, there was something for everyone.

 As per the TMG Time and Leave Provisions Guidelines, participation in the TMG Day of Service (Ways of Caring) is to be considered work time.
 Planning time off for this initiative is initiated by the TMG member and approved by the supervisor.